Decolonize Data Toolkit

 Accurate data is integral to addressing long-running health disparities, and we have the experience and expertise to lead these efforts.

 We are decolonizing data by reclaiming Native data collection, analysis, and research.
-We are disrupting harmful western systems and rejecting deficit-based narratives.
+We are rejecting deficit-based narratives.
 We are collecting data for Native people, by Native people.
 We are recognizing and honoring the inherent strength of Indigenous people.

 Blog/Website Post

-Decolonizing Data by Native People, for Native People
+Decolonizing Data for Native People, by Native People

-With the institution of settler colonialism, Indigenous communities have faced high rates of data misclassification.
+Indigenous communities have faced high rates of data misclassification.
 Harmful methodologies often misrepresent and misclassify Native people, making it harder to address significant health inequities.
-The legacy of colonization and genocide continues in how our data is represented or erased.

-Harmful western data practices have routinely misidentified and misclassified Native people, contributing to serious health inequities.
+Western data practices have routinely misidentified and misclassified Native people, contributing to serious health inequities.
 Data often fails to accurately reflect our communities in local, state, and national reports, impacting health-related funding, policies, and practices.
-Our data is often presented through a deficit-based lens, failing to acknowledge that structural racism plays a major role in how we live and how we die.
+Our data is often presented through a deficit-based lens, failing to acknowledge outside factors that play a major role in how we live and how we die.

 Despite all these obstacles, Indigenous researchers, advocates, and public health leaders are actively reclaiming our data practices.
 Grounded in cultural values that include respect, reciprocity, and ceremony, we are revolutionizing how Native people are represented.